+Phylum: Chordata

+Class: Aves

-Phylum: Chordata Class: Aves Order: Gruiformes Family: Otididae Genus: Otis Species: Otis tarda (Linnaeus, 1758)
+Order: Gruiformes Family: Otididae Genus: Otis

+Species: Otis tarda (Linnaeus, 1758)

 Polytypic species.
-The range of the nominate tarda Linnaeus, 1758 subspecies extends from Iberia, Morocco, Turkey, and central and south-east Europe east to central Siberia in the upper basin of River Irtysh.
+The range of the nominate tarda Linnaeus, 1758 subspecies extends from Iberia, Morocco, Turkey, and Central and South-East Europe east to central Siberia in the upper basin of River Irtysh.

-With the advent of mechanised agriculture the species' range severely contracted in the 19th and 20th century (see the section on Population size and trend below).
-Consequently, the Western Palearctic range of the species is now highly fragmented and the following demographically independent biogeographic breeding populations can be separated (Faragó 1986):
+With the advent of mechanized agriculture, the species' range severely contracted in the 19th and 20th centuries (see the section on Population size and trend below).
+Consequently, the Western Palaearctic range of the species is now highly fragmented and the following demographically independent biogeographic breeding populations can be distinguished (Faragó 1986):

 - North African Morocco

 - Iberian Spain, Portugal

 - German-Polish Plain Germany, Poland

-- Carpathian basin Austria, Czech Republic, Hungary, Slovakia, Serbia, Romania and Bulgaria
+- Carpathian Basin Austria, Czech Republic, Hungary, Slovakia, Serbia, Romania and Bulgaria

 - Eastern European European Russia, Ukraine

 - Middle-East Turkey (extending into West of Iran)

-Genetic studies indicate long-term historical separation between the populations from the Iberian Peninsula and mainland Europe (Pitra et al. 2000) and between Iberia and Morocco (Alonso et al. 2009a).
+Genetic studies indicate long-term historical separation between the populations from the Iberian Peninsula and the rest of mainland Europe (Pitra et al. 2000) and between Iberia and Morocco (Alonso et al. 2009a).